AeroliteWasTaken/Sekiro-Calculator/README.md

  - Posture - The enemy's starting posture value.
  - Damage Multiplier - The value used to multiply each attack's damage.
  - Posture Regen - This value changes a lot depending on events and animations during fights.
 Dont rely on it.
 (Check StaminaControlParam)
  - Average hits to kill - A very loose estimate of how many attacks it would take to deplete the enemy's health, just to help you get an idea of their HP.
-This feature can help you get a pretty accurate ratio to compare different enemies, but shouldnt be used as an actual gauge for fight length.
+This feature can help you get a pretty accurate ratio to compare different enemies, but shouldn't be used as an actual gauge for fight length.
  - Sen - Amount of Sen dropped by the enemy.
  - EXP - Experience points dropped by the enemy.
  - Drops on deathblow - Used for giving resurrection fragments after getting a deathblow on a enemy.